KW-FoE/KW-FoE.github.io/README.md

 ## Knights Watch Guild

-This page is some guides built for the Knights Watch Forge of Empires Guild in the Yorktown world.
+This page is some guides for the members of the Knights Watch Forge of Empires Guild in the Yorktown world.

 [Building Guides](Buildings/)